Heisei Chikuhō Railway: Former rolling stock

 The former 300 series DMU cars operated by the railway were withdrawn December 2010.
 Car 303 was shipped to Myanmar, and car 304 is retained in operating condition for use on special driving days by members of the general public.

 History

 The company was founded on April 26, 1989.
-On October 1, 1989 it assumed the operations of its three lines, which were formerly part of the JR Kyushu network.
+On October 1, 198, it assumed the operations of its three lines, which were formerly part of the JR Kyushu network.

-On April 26, 2009 the company started the operation of the Mojikō Retro Kankō Line, a short railway for tourists in Moji-ku, Kitakyūshū.
+On April 26, 2009, the company started the operation of the Mojikō Retro Kankō Line, a short railway for tourists in Moji-ku, Kitakyūshū.

+On March 25, 2026, the company announced the abolishment of all three railway lines, with operations planned to be taken over by bus services.
+On August 5, the date of closure was announced as the end of fiscal year 2028.